Udayan-Mal/Weather-App/README.md

 # Weather App

 - Live Link : [Weather](https://weather-app-theta-three-87.vercel.app/)
-It ia a Weather Applic
+It ia a Weather Application

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.